cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  * [Prototype 1: Reporting scams in a structured form](https://testing-sep6.herokuapp.com/p1) *(July 2019)*
  * [Prototype 2: Reporting scams in an open form](https://testing-sep6.herokuapp.com/p2) *(August 2019)*

-## What we learned from testing early concepts
+# Testing early concepts

 Early on, we built low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
-Here are a few of the insights we learned:
+Here are some of the insights we learned:

-### Make the purpose and value of the service clear and have a strong call to action:
+> * **Make the purpose and value of the service clear and have a strong call to action:**
     * Be explicit about which government or law enforcement entity will receive the report.
     * Reassure victims that this is not a scam
     * Make the service accessible where people already report cybercrime and seek help.

-### Use language that resonnates with victims:
+> * **Use language that resonnates with victims:**
     * Precise, direct, instructional, plain language
     * Clearly define terms: "cybercrime", "evidence", etc.
     * "Scams" rather than "cybercrimes"
     * "Reporting" rather than "sharing"

-### Victims may prefer to talk to someone over the phone for:
-   * Emotional reassurance
-   * Advice and guidance
-   * They believe it will result in action

-### Victims expect to receive a follow-up:
-   * For validation
-   * To confirm their report was received
-   * In case more information is needed

-## How we applied what we learned
+# Applying what we learned

-In Alpha, we continued research by speaking with owners and employees at small- and medium-sized businesses.
-We also interviewed police of jurisdiction (including frontline staff, sergeants, investigators, call takers and victim services).
-In total, we spoke with 60 victims and 14 police.
 As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.
+We interviewed owners and employees at small- and medium-sized businesses and spoke with police in different jurisdictions.

-### Reasons why victims don't report cybercrime:
+**Reasons why victims don't report cybercrime:**
-  - Victims feel embarrassed, ashamed, at fault
+ > * Victims feel embarrassed, ashamed, at fault
-  - Victims don’t know what their options are for reporting
+ > * Victims don’t know what their options are for reporting
-  - Victims had been disappointed or intimidated by law enforcement in the past
+ > * Victims had been disappointed or intimidated by law enforcement in the past

-### What data police need to investigate:
+**What data police need to investigate:**
-  - Suspect details
+ > * Suspect details
-  - Reporter contact information
+ > * Reporter contact information
-  - Dates, times and locations of the events
+ > * Dates, times and locations of the events
-  - How people where contacted
+ > * How people where contacted
-  - What kind of technology was affected
+ > * What kind of technology was affected
-  - What was lost or damaged
+ > * What was lost or damaged
-  - What was said or done for this to happen
+ > * What was said or done for this to happen
-  - A statement in the first person
+ > * A statement in the first person
-  - A linear story and timeline
+ > * A linear story and timeline
-  - Any supporting evidence
+ > * Any supporting evidence

-We took all these learnings from interviews and early concept testing and applied them to prototypes through incremental, but informed changes.
+We then took what we learned and applied it to prototypes through incremental, but informed changes.

-### Simply asking for data is not enough
+## Simply asking for data is not enough
 There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
 We found that many of the things victims struggle with, police are burdened by as well.

-### Victims cannot provide data all at once, or without structure
+## Victims cannot provide data all at once, or without structure

 Because they're upset or confused victims find reporting can get overwhelming very quickly.
 Police see a lot of incomplete reports, or lack of detail in reports because victims are too overwhelmed to answer all their questions.